About the Test

 For detailed information and steps for requesting accommodations, please visit the SAS website: https://sas.sdes.ucf.edu/

 If you do not see the Math Placement Test on your Webcourses dashboard or Home Page, please click on the “Courses” tab to see all course enrollment.
-If the MPT does not appear under your course list, please contact email@example.com for further assistance.
+If the MPT does not appear under your course list, please complete the math placement contact form for further assistance.

 Students can have scrap paper, pencil, and a basic scientific calculator (not a graphing calculator).
 The calculator used in most of the math courses at UCF is the TI-30XA calculator which retails for under $15.00.
 The placement test is a closed-note, closed-book test which consists of a section of algebra questions, a section of trigonometry questions, and a section of precalculus questions.